Anthony of Padua: Albania

 In Albania, the Franciscans arrived in 1240 spreading the word of Saint Anthony (Shna Ndou).
-The St. Anthony Church, Laç (Kisha e Shna Ndout or Kisha e Laçit) in Laç was built in his honor.
+The St. Anthony Church, Laç (Kisha e Shna Ndout or Kisha e Laçit) in Laç was built in 1300 and in 1557 was renamed after him in his honor.
+It was built on a place previously held sacred by pagan sun worshippers and became a place of pilgrimage for Roman Catholic and Orthodox Christians as well as Muslims for its purported miraculous healing powers.
+In 1964, the church was mostly destroyed by the communist regime in Albania but the walls still remained.
+In 1981, Albanian Communist soldiers arrived to completely remove all trace of the church.
+After demolishing one wall, it is reported that 32 soldiers were miraculously paralyzed from the waist down.
+The Communist authorities claimed it was food poisoning and attempted to suppress media coverage of the reported miracle.
+The church attracts over a million pilgrims every year.
+The pilgrimage traditionally starts on 12 June with pilgrims gathering before the full pilgrimage walk to the church.
+As part of the pilgrimage, some pilgrims take five white stones and whisper to each before putting them back, whilst others approach the church barefoot and place their feet into cracks in the rocks.
 Saint Anthony is one of the most important saints amongst Albanians and the pilgrimage to his church is done yearly by a considerable number of Eastern Orthodox and Muslim Albanians as well.

-Saint Anthony lived and died during the episcopates of Eastern Orthodox Patriarch Mark III of Alexandria and Patriarch Nicholas I of Alexandria, both of whom still maintained communion with the Pope of Rome.
+Italy

 In the town of Brusciano, Italy, located near Naples, an annual feast in honor of Saint Anthony is held in late August.
 This tradition dates back to 1875.
 The tradition started when a man prayed to Saint Anthony for his sick son to get better.
 He vowed that if his son would become healthy he would build and dance a giglio like the people of Nola do for their patron San Paolino during the annual Fest Dei Gigli.
 (A giglio is a tall tower topped with a statue of the saint that is carried through the streets in carefully choreographed maneuvers that resemble a dance.)
 The celebration has grown over the years to include six giglio towers built in honor of the saint.
 This tradition has also carried over to America, specifically the East Harlem area of New York, where the immigrants from the town of Brusciano formed the Giglio Society of East Harlem and have been holding their annual feast since the early 1900s.

+Poland

 In Poland, he is the patron saint of Przeworsk.
 The icon of Saint Anthony, dating from 1649, is housed in a local Franciscan church, Kaplica Świętego Antoniego w Przeworsku.

+Turkey

-In Turkey, there is a Church of St. Anthony of Padua build in 1906-1912.
+In Turkey, there is a Church of St. Anthony of Padua built in 1906-1912.

+United Kingdom

+In the United Kingdom, there is a St Anthony of Padua, Oxford, built in 1960 in the suburb of Headington.
+J.R.R.
+Tolkien was a parishioner while he lived nearby.